ananichoumchoum/note-maker/readme.md

 ## Description

-The Note-Maker application allows users to upload images of handwritten or printed text, convert the text to Markdown format, and download it as a text file.
-The application also saves the notes to an SQLite database and a JSON file for persistence.
+The Note-Maker application allows users to upload images of handwritten or printed text, convert the text to Markdown format, and download it as a text file (for my purpose, but if your purpose is to download it as a Markdown file, follow the steps in the **How to Modify for Markdown Files** section).
+The application also saves the notes to a database for persistence.

 ## Features

 - Upload an image and extract text from it using OCR.
 - Convert the extracted text into a Markdown format.
 - Download the text as a Markdown file.
-- Save the extracted text to an SQLite database and a JSON file.
+- Save the extracted text to mySQL database.
 - View a list of saved notes and download them individually.

 ## How to Use